 “Love you,” Walter said after.

-“Yeah, she gave me an earful of angry silence also.
-Finally I just apologized, but she acted like it wasn’t a big deal, although I could tell it was.
-Sometimes I just wish she’d say what was on her mind instead of—” Walter bit his lip.
+“Yeah,” Walter said putting his hand on hers, “she gave me an angry earful of silence also.
+I finally just apologized, but she acted like it wasn’t a big deal, even though I could tell it was.
+Sometimes I just wish she’d say what was on her mind instead of—” He bit his lip.
 “Let’s not talk about it.”

-Karen smirked.
-“According to belief,” she said, “Brahman is the source of all things in the universe including reality and existence.
-Everything comes from Brahman and everything returns to Brahman.
+She laughed.
+“Brahman is the source of all things in the universe including reality and existence.
+According to belief, everything comes from Brahman and everything returns to Brahman.
 Brahman is uncreated, external, infinite, and all-embracing.”

 “But is that reason enough to believe in him?”
 Walter asked.

-They both then separated.
+They both then opened their doors and separated.

 Amber stirred when Walter’s body rumpled the mattress.
-She awoke in a rather horny mood as one sometimes does in the middle of the night, so they joyfully did the deed and before she went back to sleep she said, “I love you.”
+She awoke in a rather horny mood as one sometimes does in the middle of the night, so they did the deed and before she went back to sleep she said, “I love you.”